bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 September 8, 2000

-While going through photos I had taken in 2000, I came across a scramble I had never posted.
-I remember little about that trip now, but those photos and my GPS track tell the story.
-(GPS receivers weren't very accurate at the turn of the century and some of my track is missing; my distance is estimated.)
+While going through photos I had taken in 2000, I came across a scramble up the East Ridge of Mount Invincible that I never posted.
+Back then, I hiked with the Hostel Outdoor Group.
+I remember little about that trip, but those photos and my GPS track tell the story.
+(GPS receivers weren't reliable then and some of my track is missing.)
+20 years later, I decided to post it.

-Starting at Peninsula day-use area, I along with Zora, Kari, Elizabeth and Sue followed Rick as he led us up an exploration road to a gypsum quarry.
+Starting at Peninsula day-use area, Zora, Kari, Elizabeth, Sue and I followed Rick as he led us up the exploration road to the gypsum quarry.
 The trip didn't end there, however.
 After leaving the road, we started up the east ridge of Mount Invincible.
 It began as a hike but ended with a scramble to a rocky point.
+Rick hadn't advised us to bring helmets, so none of us did.
+I don't recall the climb, but apparently we made it up safely and easily.

-After spending half an hour there, we continued past our little summit to a col. From there we descended the drainage north.
+From the top, we continued down to a col. From there we descended the gully north.
 Once at the bottom, we worked our way southeast back to the road.
 Hiking back along the road, we were surprised to find an unbelievably bountiful strawberry patch.
-We all stopped to gorge on the tiny fruit before continuing on.
+We all stopped to gorge on the tiny fruit before continuing.

 KML and GPX Tracks